PayString/rfcs/src/spec/payid-protocol.md

   The PayID client MUST query the PayID server using HTTPS only.
 [RFC2818][] defines how HTTPS verifies the PayID server's identity.
 If the HTTPS connection cannot be established for any reason, then the PayID client MUST accept that the PayID request has failed and MUST NOT attempt to reissue the PayID request using HTTP over a non-secure connection.

 ## Step 2: Payment Account Information Response
-  In response, the PayID server returns a JSON object representation of the payment account(s) information resource for the payment-network and environment requested by PayID client in the request `Accept` header field along with other required and/or optional metadata.
+  In response, the PayID server returns a JSON object representation of the payment account(s) information resource for the payment-network and environment requested by the PayID client in the request `Accept` header field along with other required and/or optional metadata.

   PayID servers MUST be able to process `application/payid+json` header type.